AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 * :bulb: **Tip**: This icon indicates a tip, suggestion, or piece of advice to help you use OH more effectively.

-* :page_facing_up: **Note**: This icon tells you about some details of the app usage that you could missed out on.
+* :information_source: **Note**: This icon tells you about some key details of the app usage that you could miss.

 * :warning: **Warning**: This icon alerts you about potential issues that you may face when using the app.

-* :star: **Benefit**: This icon signifies the benefits and relevance of the above OH feature.
+* :star: **Benefit**: This icon signifies the benefits and relevance of an OH feature.

 When reading through the guide, you can look for these icons for extra information.

-*The usage of these special icons are inspired by section 1.4 of the user guide for the app SweetRewards [link](https://ay2324s2-cs2103t-t13-4.github.io/tp/UserGuide.html#14-navigating-this-guide)*
+*The usage of these special icons is inspired by section 1.4 of the user guide of the app SweetRewards [link](https://ay2324s2-cs2103t-t13-4.github.io/tp/UserGuide.html#14-navigating-this-guide)*

 --------------------------------------------------------------------------------------------------------------------